mortalcr/StreamXpage/README.md

 ## About

 **StreamX** is a multimedia streaming application designed for seamless video and audio playback.
 With a clean interface and powerful features, it simplifies the media consumption experience for users.
-Built with Nuxt 3, StreamX provides quick access to media libraries, smooth streaming performance, and robust customization options.
+Built with Nuxt 3, StreamX provides quick access to media libraries, and smooth streaming performance.

 ## Features